jygupt/Containerize-Azure-Cognitive-Bots-and-run-them-as-Microservices/Workshop-CustomerScenario.md

 ## Customer situation

 OneBank is a global financial service provider which offers various online banking services to its customers across many countries.
-The current OneBank solution consists of a collection of web sites and web APIs hosted on Azure service fabric with 100s of VMs running.
-The company has a dedicated DevOps experts for maintaining and monitoring the service fabric based applications.
+The current OneBank solution consists of a collection of websites and web APIs hosted on Azure service fabric with 100s of VMs running.
+The company has dedicated DevOps experts for maintaining and monitoring the service fabric based applications.
 Recently, OneBank has experienced tremendous growth trends in its regular online banking and insurance sector.
 In order for OneBank to meet their customer demands better, the company wants to invest in deploying bots in their existing architecture.
 To start with, they want to have two separate dedicated bots; one for standard banking services and another for providing insurance services.

 **Standard Banking Services Bot Features**
 1) Check account balance